wp-plugins/all-in-one-seo-pack/readme.txt

 Tested up to: 3.3
 Stable tag: trunk

-Automatically optimizes your Wordpress blog for Search Engines (Search Engine Optimization).
+WordPress SEO plugin to automatically optimize your Wordpress blog for Search Engines.

 == Description ==